iodigital-com/io-technology/data/blog/interacting-with-chat-gpt-through-voice-ui-on-the-web.md

 For the input, I used the [SpeechRecognition Web API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition).
 Fun fact, I built an application over six years ago called [PresiParrot](https://presi-parrot.davebitter.com/) to automatically create captions when giving a presentation.
 What I find awesome about using web standards is that even after six years, the application still runs perfectly fine, perhaps even better, as it will always be supported by the browser.

 In essence, the SpeechRecognition Web API provides you with a way to use the user’s microphone to capture audio and once they’re done talking, provide you with a text string to use.
-You can even use interim results if needed.
+You can even use interim, or live updated, results if needed.

 #### Why use this?

 A big upside for me is the before-mentioned benefit that you get with using a web standard.
-Another major benefit of using the API that is built into the browser is that it’s incredibly quick.
-This goes for the SpeechRecognition API (input) but especially for the SpeechSynthesis API (output) which we’ll look at in a bit.
+Another major benefit of using the Web API that is built into the browser is that it’s incredibly quick.
+This goes for the SpeechRecognition Web API (input) but especially for the SpeechSynthesis Web API (output) which we’ll look at in a bit.
 Your browser already ships with the logic and voices that you might need, mitigating the need for another service that takes time.
 This greatly benefits the performance which is always important.
 But as it turned out, it became a nice surprise while building the demo.
 Have you ever tried to talk with your Google/Apple/Amazon home device?
 Whenever you ask something, there is always a few seconds of delay.
 This takes you out of the illusion that you’re actually having a conversation.
-As this API is so quick and needs no loading time, it feels nearly instant helping to sell the conversation effect.
+As this Web API is so quick and needs no loading time, it feels nearly instant helping to sell the conversation effect.

 #### How to use this?

 Using the SpeechRecognition Web API is fairly straightforward.
-You first see if the API is supported in the user’s browser:
+You first see if the Web API is supported in the user’s browser:

 ```js
 if (!('SpeechRecognition' in window || 'webkitSpeechRecognition' in window)) {